aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 ---
-title: "Create a Smart Contract"
+title: "1.
+Create a Smart Contract"
 id: "create-a-smart-contract"
 ---

-# Create a Smart Contract
+# 1. Create a Smart Contract

-If you haven’t done it, [install the Aptos CLI](../../cli-tools/aptos-cli-tool/index.md).
-Make sure you use CLI version 1.0.4 or later as this what we use in this tutorial.
+This is the first chapter of the tutorial on [building an end-to-end dapp on Aptos](./index.md).
+If you haven’t done it, review that introduction, and ensure your environment meets the [prerequisites](../../cli-tools/aptos-cli-tool/index.md) listed there.

+Now that you are all set up and at your terminal:

 1.  `cd` into the `my-first-dapp` root directory, and create a new `move` directory.
 2.  `cd` into the new `move` directory and run: `aptos move init --name my_todo_list`